deconf/Analytics-Insights/readme.txt

 No, once the plugin is authorized and a default domain is selected the Google Analytics tracking code is automatically inserted in all webpages.

+= Why the numbers on Google Analytics 4 don't match those from Universal Analytics =

+To put it simple, different technologies and approaches lead to different results.

 = Is Google Analytics 4 tracking supported? =

 Yes, you can use Google Analytics 4 properties and/or Universal Analytics properties for tracking, both are supported.

+= Can I only use a Google Analytics 4 property =

+Yes, you don't need to create or have an Universal Analytics property.
+A Google Analytics 4 property is enough for the plugin to be fully functional.

 = How can I suggest a new feature, contribute or report a bug? =